ajhenley/gitbook/program_design.md

 ##Symbolic programming

 ##Top-down development
+Top-down development is an approach to software development.
+The designer formulates an overview of the problem.
+The designer then determines the necessary subsystems or components required to solve the problem.
+Each component is further refined in greater detail.
+At some point a solution emerges.
+Top-down development emphasizes planning.

 ###Algorithm
-An algorithm is a set of detailed, unambiguous and ordered instructions developed to describe the processes necessary to produce the desired output from the given input.
+An algorithm is a set of detailed, unambiguous and ordered instructions.
+An algorithm illustrates steps to convert given input into the desired output.

 ###Pseudocode
 Pseudocode is an English language-like way of representing the algorithm